s-bear/resolution-target/README.md

 Various resolution targets for photography with PDF, SVG, and source files.
 With some tweaking, the image files could also be used for testing image interpolation or compression algorithms.

+These are close to a standard ISO 12233 target, but I haven't purchased the standard so it's certainly not compliant!

 ## radial-sharp-*
 Siemens star patterns with the given number of spokes and sharp boundaries between lines.
 - These patterns are easier to print than the sinusoidal version.